igor725/cserver/README.md

 # cserver
 Another Minecraft Classic server in C.

-The goal of this project: create a stable, customizable and future-rich multiplatform Minecraft Classic server with a minimal dependencies count.
+The goal of this project: create a stable, customizable and future-rich multiplatform Minecraft Classic server with a minimum dependencies.

 ## Features
 * Classic Protocol Extension